LAPD searching for driver who struck and killed bicyclist with stolen pickup truck in downtown L.A.

 Witnesses called for help, but paramedics couldn’t save the man’s life.
 He was pronounced dead at the scene.

-The suspect continued on, eventually crashing again into two other vehicles before he ditched the truck.
+The driver continued, eventually crashing again into two other vehicles before he ditched the truck.

-Video surveillance captured him taking off a blue hooded sweatshirt and putting on a white one, police said.
-He was seen holding what appeared to be a steering wheel as he walked away.
+Video surveillance captured him taking off in a blue hooded sweatshirt and putting on a white one, police said.

-He was last seen also wearing black pants and was barefooted.
-LAPD described him as being 5 feet 6 inches tall and weighing about 150 to 160 pounds
+He was last seen also wearing black pants and was barefoot.
+LAPD described him as being 5 feet, 6 inches tall and weighing about 150 to 160 pounds.

 He may also have injuries to his head from hitting the windshield on the second collision.